mabuchilab/Instrumental/docs/install.rst

 like, then open a command prompt to that directory and run::

     $ python setup.py install
-    $ python post_install.py

-to install Instrumental to your Python site-packages directory and add a default configuration to your config directory.
+to install Instrumental to your Python site-packages directory.
 You're all set!
 Now go check out some of the examples in the ``examples`` directory contained in the files you downloaded!

 ------------------------------------------------------------------------------